MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 ---
-title: Enable your Java Spring boot web app to restrict access to routes using security groups with the Microsoft identity platform
+title: Secure Java Spring boot apps using groups and group claims
 description: Shows you how to develop a Java Spring boot web app to restrict access to routes using security groups with the Microsoft identity platform.
 services: active-directory
 ms.date: 03/11/2024